School of Pharmacy

 Lunch is not provided.
 You may choose to bring your own lunch or have lunch in one of the food establishments in the Health Sciences Centre.

-A student organized “Meet and Greet” social function will be hosted by current School of Pharmacy students on Friday May 26th from 7:00 – 9:00 p.m. in the Health Sciences Centre, room 2M208A.
-A separate invitation will be sent to you directly from our students.
+A student organized “Meet and Greet” social function will be held Friday May 25th from 7:00 – 9:00 p.m. in room 2M208A, Health Sciences Centre.
+An invitation from our students will be sent to you soon.
 Dress casual and come on out and meet other applicants and current pharmacy students!

 What happens after the interview?

 By mid-June you will be notified by email whether you have been offered admission to the program, waitlisted, or unsuccessful.
 If offered admission, you will have 10 days to either accept or reject the offer.
-Acceptance must be accompanied by a $500 deposit, which will be credited toward tuition fees.
+Acceptance must be accompanied by a $500 deposit, which will be credited toward tuition fees or forfeited should you fail to register.

 Questions?
 Please contact email@example.com